AnthonyTesche/LAUNCHR/README.md

 # LAUNCHR
-Informative plattform web and mobile on the world of the space exploration
+Informative platform web and mobile on the world of the space exploration